-3.1 Reactor Fuel Form and Configuration
+3.1 Reactor Fuel and Core Configuration

 The HTGR-TR point design uses TRISO particle fuel in the form of fuel compacts loaded into prismatic fuel blocks with both fuel and coolant channels.
-The prismatic fuel blocks are based on a General Atomics (GA) design[2] that goes back to the Fort Saint Vrain (FSV) fuel block design (Figure 2).
-This block design offers great flexibility in enrichment zoning, particle packing fraction (PF) zoning, placement of burnable poison rods, and cooling.
-Figure 3 shows a detailed computer model rendering of the FSV fuel block used in the test reactor physics analysis.
+The prismatic fuel blocks are based on a General Atomics (GA) design3 that was used in Fort St. Vrain (FSV) (Figure 2).
+This block design offers great flexibility in enrichment zoning, particle PF zoning, placement of burnable poison rods, and cooling.
+Figure 3 shows a detailed computer model rendering of the FSV fuel block used in the TR physics analysis.
 Optimization of the fuel block dimensions, fuel rod pitch, fuel rod diameter, and number of fuel and coolant channels remains for future work.

 Figure 2.
-Fort Saint Vrain fuel block.
+Fort St. Vrain fuel block.